 If you experience any of the following side effects, consult a doctor as soon as possible:

-Although more severe side effects are rare, call emergency medical help in case you experience any of the following symptoms, as they could be signs of an allergic reaction:
+Although more severe side effects are rare, call emergency medical help in case you experience any of the following symptoms, as they could be signs of a serious or severe allergic reaction:

 A study of 455 patients with genital herpes found that suppressive therapy with famciclovir over 1 year was well-tolerated.
-Therefore, long-term therapy with famciclovir appears to be safe, but additional clinical trials are needed to verify these findings.
+Therefore, long-term therapy with famciclovir appears to be safe, but additional clinical trials are needed.

 The following drugs are known to interact with Famvir (famciclovir):

 It’s best to avoid drinking alcohol while taking famciclovir.
-Alcohol can worsen the side effects of famciclovir and make you feel dizzier or more nauseous.
+Alcohol can worsen the side effects of famciclovir and make you feel dizzy and nauseous.